vaarn/vaarn.github.io/ancestries.md

 __Inevitable__ - During character generation, roll d8 and multiply the result by 100.
 This number is your starting HP.
 You cannot heal lost HP through _any_ means, and do not add to your maximum HP when you gain a level.
 When your HP tally reaches zero you crumble into iridescent dust, leaving behind a pebble-sized lithling seed.

 ## Planeyfolk
-_The Study of hypergeometry claimed many casualties, for those who seek to unpick the stitches of creation do so at great risk.
-The Slightest mistake in hypergeometic calculations could cause ghastly distortions of matter, birthing monstrosities of perspective and volume, the sight of which turned even the most courageous man into a coward._
+_The study of hypergeometry claimed many casualties, for those who seek to unpick the stitches of creation do so at great risk.
+The slightest mistake in hypergeometic calculations could cause ghastly distortions of matter, birthing monstrosities of perspective and volume, the sight of which turned even the most courageous man into a coward._

 _Planeyfolk are the descendants of such unfortunates, a race fathered by men who slipped through the cracks of Euclidean space into something new and strange.
 Some have normal proportions, and can be mistaken for a true person when viewed head-on.
 Others are possessed of more exotic geometry, their forms warped by impossible vanishing points and blasphemous angles._